MargotBelot/HieraticAI/README.md

 ### The Problem We Solve

 Traditional hieratic manuscript analysis is:
-- **Time-consuming**: Manual character identification takes weeks for a single manuscript
+- **Time-consuming**: Manual character identification takes a long time for a single manuscript
-- **Error-prone**: Human fatigue leads to inconsistent classifications
 - **Limited scale**: Impossible to analyze large corpora without automation
 - **Subjective**: Difficult to maintain consistency across different scholars